Description

 method, you need to pass a reference to a Vector3

-representing the velocity at that point in world space.
+that represents the velocity at that point.

 Example